DRIFT: Transferring Reasoning Priors for Efficient MLLM Fine-Tuning: Conclusion

 \section{Conclusion}

-In this work, we explore transferring reasoning from text-only LLMs to multimodal LLMs without large-scale multimodal CoT supervision.
-While parameter-space merging can yield occasional gains, it often breaks down when models diverge.
-To overcome this, we propose \emph{Directional Reasoning Injection for Fine-Tuning} (DRIFT), a gradient-based method that guides MLLM fine-tuning with reasoning priors from expert models.
-DRIFT achieves consistent improvements over SFT and remains competitive with costly reasoning-specific training, showing that lightweight gradient-space priors provide an efficient and scalable path for cross-domain capability transfer.
+We study how to transfer reasoning from text-only LLMs to multimodal LLMs without large-scale multimodal CoT supervision.
+We show that parameter-space merging is brittle when models are misaligned, and propose \emph{Directional Reasoning Injection for Fine-Tuning} (DRIFT), a gradient-based method that injects reasoning priors from expert models during fine-tuning.
+DRIFT consistently outperforms standard SFT across multiple backbone--expert pairings and remains competitive with training-intensive approaches, while preserving general multimodal perception.
+These results demonstrate that lightweight gradient-space priors offer an efficient and scalable solution for reasoning transfer.